-So consider (ii), i.e. claiming that while some special obligations may initially appear to be non-contractual in nature, they are really contractual.
-We can see, for example, Locke's famous appeal to the notion of tacit consent in the political context as an instance of this second strategy.
-In the Second Treatise of Government, Locke claims that we have special political obligations, i.e. obligations to our own government that we do not have to all governments.
-He himself, however, imagines someone responding, when he proposes that these special political obligations are contractual in nature, "[t]hat all men being born under government, some or other, it is impossible any of them should ever be free, and at liberty to unite together, and begin a new one, or ever be able to erect a lawful government" (61).
-In other words, given our situations as being born into particular governments, it certainly doesn't appear that our special obligations to our governments are contractual in nature.
+So consider (ii), i.e., claiming that while some special obligations may initially appear to be non-contractual in nature, they are really contractual.
+We can see, for example, Locke’s famous appeal to the notion of tacit consent in the political context as an instance of this second strategy.
+In the Second Treatise of Government, Locke claims that we have special political obligations, i.e., obligations to our own government that we do not have to all governments.
+He himself, however, imagines someone responding, when he proposes that these special political obligations are contractual in nature, “[t]hat all men being born under government, some or other, it is impossible any of them should ever be free, and at liberty to unite together, and begin a new one, or ever be able to erect a lawful government” (61).
+In other words, given our situations as being born into particular governments, it certainly doesn’t appear that our special obligations to our governments are contractual in nature.
 Thus, if we accept voluntarism (as Locke clearly did), then it seems that we cannot have special political obligations.

-Locke famously appeals to the notion of tacit consent in order to accommodate special political obligations given his voluntarist commitment: "every man, that hath any possessions, or enjoyment, of any part of the dominions of any government, doth thereby give his tacit consent, and is as far forth obliged to obedience to the laws of that government, during such enjoyment, as any one under it (64).
-We can understand a person as giving tacit or implicit, as opposed to express or explicit, consent, when her consent is expressed via refraining from some action or type of action.
-As A. John Simmons has argued, either refraining from or performing some action can only be taken as indicative of consent when certain conditions are met: the person must be aware that she is in a situation in which consent is appropriate and/or expected, it must be made clear in some way what must be done or not done in order to give consent, it must be clear when action is to be taken or avoided, and the consent-giving action or failure to act must be possible and not extraordinarily costly.
+Locke famously appeals to the notion of tacit consent in order to accommodate special political obligations given his voluntarist commitment: “every man, that hath any possessions, or enjoyment, of any part of the dominions of any government, doth thereby give his tacit consent, and is as far forth obliged to obedience to the laws of that government, during such enjoyment, as any one under it” (64).
+A person gives tacit or implicit, as opposed to express or explicit, consent, when her consent is expressed via refraining from some action or type of action.
+As A. John Simmons (1979) has argued, either refraining from or performing some action can only be taken as indicative of consent when certain conditions are met: the person must be aware that she is in a situation in which consent is appropriate and/or expected, it must be made clear in some way what must be done or not done in order to give consent, it must be clear when action is to be taken or avoided, and the consent-giving action or failure to act must be possible and not extraordinarily costly.
 It has been argued that the political context, at least as it is in the modern nation-state, fails to meet any of the above conditions, and so it is implausible, if one accepts voluntarism and the claim that all voluntarily assumed obligations are contractual in nature, to suppose that persons in modern nation-states have special political obligations.